JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 50
 ```

-To also get the values of the grouping columns (as a `NamedTuple`) along with each group, use the
+To also get the values of the grouping columns along with each group, use the
 `pairs` function:

 ```jldoctest sac